tytydraco/yessleep/out/A_woman_entered_our_police_station_at_323am_and_begged_to_be_arrested.md

 “Hello?” yelled a voice from down the corridor as fear started to grip me more tightly.

 A torch light bounced down a distant corridor, beyond the counter, painting the walls in light—offering only a slight reprieve from the suffocating darkness.
-Then came Officer Patrick Harling into the entryway.
+Then came Officer Harling into the entryway.

 “Oh, Thatcher, thank God someone’s here…” he sighed, shining the torch beam onto me.
 “Looks like we’ve had a power cut.”